• battery

 Article Image

 A car battery will usually die at the most inconvenient time.
-Early morning, in winter, and when you’re heading to work sounds about right.
+Early morning, in winter, or when you’re heading to work.

-When it does die, there’s a mad dash to get a new battery installed and then off you go, probably giving no thought to what happens with the old battery.
+When it does die, there’s a mad dash to install a new battery and then off you go, probably giving no thought to what happens with the old battery.
 Out of sight, out of mind.

-What happens to that old battery is something we previously might not have considered, but since we’re becoming ever more conscious of the environment and collectively making “changes”, we are beginning to question what happens to the material items we no longer use.
+What happens to that old battery is something we previously might not have considered.
+Still, since we’re becoming ever more conscious of the environment, we begin to question what happens to the material items we no longer use.

-This includes car parts and accessories and batteries in particular, which are becoming a hot topic thanks to increasing interest in electric vehicles.
+This includes car parts, accessories and batteries, which are becoming a hot topic thanks to the increasing interest in electric vehicles.

-Li-ion batteries - can contain copper, aluminium, cobalt, nickel, graphite, manganese and, of course, lithium.
+Li-ion batteries - can contain copper, aluminium, cobalt, nickel, graphite, manganese and lithium.
 The recycling process includes discharging, disassembly, crushing, sorting and sifting.
 Electrolytes are recovered and chemical processes are used to extract individual materials.

 Unfortunately, the current cost of newly mined lithium is cheaper than recycled lithium, but progress is underway to make the recycling process less expensive.